-Sexual assault or harassment are not OK
+Sexual assault or harassment is not OK

 Endeavour College has a zero-tolerance approach to sexual assault, harassment and violence.
 All members of the Endeavour College community have a right to feel welcome, safe and supported.
 We are committed to providing safe and inclusive campus communities, free from harassment, bullying, discrimination and assault and encourage members of the college to call out, report and seek supports when these behaviours occur.

-We all share responsibility to create respectful and safe campus communities where assault, harassment and disrespectful behaviours are not tolerated.
+We all share the responsibility to create respectful and safe campus communities where assault, harassment and disrespectful behaviours are not tolerated.

 You are encouraged to report any incidents of sexual violence and harassment.
 Options for reporting include:

 The College takes very seriously its responsibility to protect students and staff from sexual misconduct (sexual misconduct includes: sexual assault, sexual harassment, sexual exploitation and intimidation).

 If you have experienced sexual misconduct or other harassment, bullying or discrimination it is not your fault and you are not alone.
 We understand that disclosing or reporting sexual assault and harassment can be difficult and traumatic and we are here to help.

 If you choose to contact us for support please know:

 The College encourages individuals who have been sexually assaulted to seek medical attention as soon as possible.
 It is important that you get the support that you need at this time including: